polterguy/polterguy.github.io/tutorials/database/index.md

    @2:dudes
 ```

-Notice how the `and` parts can be found inside of paranthesis, since they're
-considered a _"nested condition"_, where the outer condition is an _"or"_.
+Notice the relationship between the inner most `and` statement, and the paranthesis
+generated in your SQL above.
+Each boolean operator added to your **[where]** beyond
+its first, will create a new _"scope"_, adding paranthesis to your resulting SQL.
 Also notice how by setting **[limit]** to _"-1"_ we can completely avoid
 having the default limit of 25 applied to our end result.

-Hence, by intelligently combining our **[where]** node with input arguments
+By intelligently combining our **[where]** node with input arguments
 to our endpoint, and by applying input arguments to our SQL slot invocation,
 we can restrict which items are updated/deleted/selected, etc ...